Aisha and Abhaya

 A powerful new dance work combining visually stunning film, animation and live performance.

 Aisha and Abhaya are two sisters in a fantastical world, but one riven with familiar troubles and dangers.
-Seeking refuge from their homeland, they struggle to fight and survive in a new country, in this contemporary fairy tale of hope, fearlessness and love.
+Seeking refuge from their violent homeland, they struggle to fight and survive in a new country, in this contemporary tale of hope, fearlessness and love.

-A feast for the senses, this new creation by director Kibwe Tavares brings together the work of choreographer Sharon Eyal, music by Sharon’s regular collaborator Ori Lichtik and rising star GAIKA, and beautifully lavish costumes by Uldus Bakhtiozina.
+A feast for the senses, this new creation by director Kibwe Tavares brings together visually stunning film, animation and live performance, with choreography by Sharon Eyal, music by Sharon’s regular collaborator Ori Lichtik and rising star GAIKA, and beautifully lavish costumes by Uldus Bakhtiozina.

 A co-production between Rambert and The Royal Ballet, in association with BBC Films and Robin Saunders.

 - Kibwe Tavares